smmalavi/TMS-tau-IOC-estim-fixed-tp/README.md

 Uniform sampling is written in main_tau_est_fixed_Tp_uni.m

-Figures are wrtten in main_plots.m
+Figures are written in main_plots.m